Graph rewriting with polarized cloning: Introduction

 \section{Introduction}

 Graph transformation \cite{handbook1,handbook2,handbook3} extends string rewriting \cite{BookF93} and term rewriting \cite{BaaderN98} in several respects.
 In the literature, there are many ways to define graphs and graph rewriting.
-The proposed approaches can be gathered in two main streams~: (i) the algorithmic approaches, which define a graph rewrite step by means of the algorithms involved in the implementation of graph transformation (see e.g. \cite{BVG87,Echahed08b}); this stream is out of the scope of the present paper ; (ii) the second stream consists of the algebraic approaches, first proposed in the seminal paper \cite{EhrigPS73}, and which uses categorical constructs to define graph transformation in an abstract way.
-The most popular algebraic approaches are the double pushout (DPO) and the single pushout (SPO) approaches, which can be illustrated as follows~:
+The proposed approaches can be gathered in two main streams: (i) the algorithmic approaches, which define a graph rewrite step by means of the algorithms involved in the implementation of graph transformation (see e.g. \cite{BVG87,Echahed08b}); (ii) the second stream consists of the algebraic approaches, first proposed in the seminal paper \cite{EhrigPS73}, and which use categorical constructs to define graph transformation in an abstract way.
+The most popular algebraic approaches are the double pushout (DPO) and the single pushout (SPO) approaches, which can be illustrated as follows:

-In the DPO approach \cite{EhrigPS73,CorradiniMREHL97}, a rule is defined as a span, i.e., as a pair of graph morphisms $L\leftarrow K \rightarrow R$.
-A graph $G$ rewrites into a graph $H$ ($G \stackrel{\mbox{ {dpo}}}{\Longrightarrow} H$) if and only if there exists a morphism (a matching) $m : L \rightarrow G$, a graph $D$ and graph morphisms $d,m',l',r'$ such that the left and the right squares in the diagram above for a DPO step are pushouts.
-In general, $D$ is not unique, and sufficient conditions may be given in order to ensure its existence, such as dangling and identification conditions.
-Since graph morphisms are completely defined, the DPO approach is easy to grasp, but in general this approach fails to specify rules with deletion of nodes, as witnessed by the following example.
-Let us consider the reduction of the term $f(a)$ by means of the rule $f(x) \to f(b)$.
+As usual, a \emph{span} is a pair of morphisms with the same source.
+In the DPO approach \cite{EhrigPS73,CorradiniMREHL97}, a rule $\rho$ is defined as a span $\rho = L\leftarrow K \rightarrow R$ and a matching is a morphism $m : L \rightarrow G$.
+A graph $G$ rewrites into a graph $H$ using rule $\rho$ and matching $m$ if and only if there exist graph morphisms $d,h,l_1,r_1$ such that the left and the right squares in the diagram (A) above are pushouts.
+In general, $D$ is not unique, and conditions may be given in order to ensure its existence, such as dangling and identification conditions (see e.g., \cite{CorradiniMREHL97}).
+Since graph morphisms are completely defined, the DPO approach is easy to grasp, but in some cases this approach fails to specify rules with deletion of nodes, as witnessed by the following example.
+Let us consider the reduction of the term $f(a)$ by means of the (term rewrite) rule $f(x) \to f(b)$.
 This rule can be translated into a span $f(x) \leftarrow K \rightarrow f(b)$ for some graph $K$.
 When applied to $f(a)$, because of the pushout properties, the constant $a$ must appear in $D$, hence in $H$, although $f(b)$ is the only desired result for $H$.